camilaavilarinho/question-editor/README.md

 # Question Editor

-This project is a Question Editor for a Radio Button Matrix
+Question Editor for a Radio Button Matrix

 ## Features
 - [X] Ability to select images from the hard drive for every row and column.